lnochili/E2E_Example_Workflow_AzureImageBuilder/README.md

 * uncomment the next line ' #[ .github/workflows/aib_e2e_github_workflow.yml , aib_template.json ] '
 * commit the changes

 Once you commit the changes successfully, the workflow will be triggered to run.

 It may require 15 to 20 minutes to complete the Image build process.

-## Testing the Image
+## Test the Image
 Once the Image build workflow was run successfully, you can test the image by creating a VM from the image by following the steps gien below:

 ```bash